 This might seem like a no-brainer.
 But many of the competitive/highly ranked programs (in a variety of fields) have minimum requirements that far surpass the requirements you met as an undergrad.
 For example, to enter many English departments, you’ll need to demonstrate fluency in two or more foreign languages.
 Do your research.

-5. Is there a professor in your specialty at the program you’re targeting, and (important!) is he/she accepting students?
+- Is there a professor in your specialty at the program you’re targeting, and (important!) are they accepting students?

 You could be a superstar and still not be accepted if the program doesn’t think they can fit your needs.

-6. Don’t only target the very top ranked programs in your field.
+- Don’t only target the very top-ranked programs in your field.

 Because PhD admission is so competitive, it is important to do a broad-ranging, well-researched search.